adriengibrat/ts-custom-error/README.md

 ### Use `customErrorFactory` factory

-*Custom error contructor returned by the factory pass the same unit tests.*
+*Custom error contructor returned by the factory pass the same unit tests as Class constructor.*

 Factory still allows custom logic inside constructor: